MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Microsoft.Graph.Identity.SignIns.md

 Update the properties of a partner-specific configuration.

 ### [Update-MgPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization](Update-MgPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization.md)
-Create a cross-tenant user synchronization policy for a partner-specific configuration.
+Update the user synchronization policy of a partner-specific configuration.

 ### [Update-MgPolicyDefaultAppManagementPolicy](Update-MgPolicyDefaultAppManagementPolicy.md)
 Update the properties of a tenantAppManagementPolicy object.